Data Use in Afterschool Systems Requires Investments in People and Process

 - Implementing program quality improvement systems delivered useful data on program strengths and areas for improvement.
 It also helped build capacity for and commitment to data use among frontline providers.

 Afterschool systems’ ability to use data evolved over time.
-As their data systems became more established, they moved from only training staff on how to enter data to developing their skills in interpreting and applying data to make decisions and guide growth.
+As their data systems became more established, they moved from mainly training staff on how to enter data to developing their skills in interpreting and applying data to make decisions and guide system growth.

 Training and professional development to providers on using technology and data must be ongoing to mitigate the effects of high turnover and to further develop the skills of more experienced staff.
 Organizations also need dedicated staff—either internal system staff or external research partners—with skills in data analytics to effectively use data.